CrackinLLC/Zeyon/README.md

 ### Server-side

-- _HarnessAPI_: A server-side library optimized to work seamlessly with EchoTS, providing a PostgreSQL integration and API services.
-HarnessAPI is currently dependant on Express.js.
+- _ZeyonAPI_: A server-side library optimized to work seamlessly with Zeyon, providing a PostgreSQL integration and API services.
 - _Login/Session Management_: Full support for creating new user-accounts, along with session management using PassportJS.
 - _Logging_: Comprehensive application logging that includes an administrative panel to review logs
 - _Payments Portal_: Allow for the payments through your platform in a clean an unobtrusive way.
 Integrates with multiple third-party gateways.

 ## Installation

-EchoTS is available as an npm package:
+Zeyon is available as an npm package:

-`npm install harness-ui`
+`npm install zeyon`

 ## Getting Started